Disarmament & Non Proliferation

-Ireland was one of the core group of countries which drafted the Anti-Personnel Landmine Convention and was among the first States to sign and ratify it in March 1997.
+Ireland was part of the core group of countries which drafted the Anti-Personnel Landmine Convention (APLC) and was among the first States to sign and ratify it in March 1997.
 The Convention not only prohibits the use of anti-personnel landmines, but also commits States to assist in the removal of mines from mine-affected countries.
 Not only does this work prevent further casualties, it also allows land to be released for agriculture and business, directly contributing to longer-term stability and economic development.
 In 2015 and 2016 Ireland was Chair of the Article 5 Committee, which works to supports states in meeting their mine clearance obligation deadlines.

 Other Conventional Weapons

 The Convention on Certain Conventional Weapons prohibits the use of specific weapons that are considered to cause unnecessary suffering or that indiscriminately affect both civilians and military personnel, including lethal autonomous weapons systems.
 It is for this reason that Ireland signed the Convention in 1981, the same year that it opened for signature.

 Export Control Regimes

-The Department of Jobs, Enterprise and Innovation, has responsibility for licensing in Ireland.
-We work closely with our colleagues in that Department on applications for the export of military goods and certain dual-use goods from Ireland.
+The Department of Business, Enterprise and Innovation, has responsibility for licensing in Ireland.
+We work closely with our colleagues in that Department on applications for the export of military goods and certain dual-use goods from Ireland.'

 Civil Society Engagement and Outreach